Instagram agrees curbs on paid influencers, says UK watchdog | Technology

 In what the CMA described as an important behaviour shift by a major social media platform, Facebook Ireland, which operates Instagram in Britain, has committed to a package of changes.
 "This will make it much harder for people to post an advert on Instagram without labelling it as such," the CMA said in a statement.

 Instagram will also use technology to spot when users might not have disclosed clearly that a post is an advertisement, the CMA said.
-Last year, 16 celebrities pledged to clean up their act on social media after CMA action, the watchdog said.
+Last year 16 celebrities pledged to clean up their act on social media after CMA action, the watchdog added.

 Also Read: Jennifer Aniston's new rescued puppy Lord Chesterfield wins Instagram